bm98/FS20_HudBar/ReadMe.txt

 - Add Re-Order command in the Config context menu for each column
 - Add Netto Variometer items (available when supported by the acft)
 - Add MacCrady Speed and Setting (available when supported by the acft)
+- Add 'Omit for the future' to the Database Check
 - Update Use SU11 Glider TE variometer when supported
 - Update Spoiler voice out (up-> retracted; down-> out)
 - Update Convert HudBar Settings to new Settings Concept